antoine77340/Youtube-8M-WILLOW/README.md

 Each of the following command lines train a single model.
 They are scheduled to stop training at the good time.

 For the rest of the operations, please replace 'path_to_features' with the folder path which contains all the tensorflow record frame level feature.
+Our model were trained on all the training set and almost all the validation set (we only discarded 21k videos).
+We will however, train the models on all both training and validation set as it was allowed in the kaggle competition.
+It should not make any huge difference

 Training Gated NetVLAD (256 Clusters):